STL_NESTLOOP - Amazon Redshift

 Note

-STL_NESTLOOP only contains queries run on main clusters.
-It doesn't contain queries run on concurrency scaling clusters.
-To access queries run on both main and concurrency scaling clusters, we recommend that you use the SYS monitoring view SYS_QUERY_DETAIL .
+STL_NESTLOOP only contains queries run on main provisioned clusters.
+It doesn't contain queries run on concurrency scaling clusters or on serverless namespaces.
+To access explain plans for queries run on both main clusters, concurrency scaling clusters, and serverless namespaces, we recommend that you use the SYS monitoring view SYS_QUERY_DETAIL .
 The data in the SYS monitoring view is formatted to be easier to use and understand.

 Table columns